XADM: Troubleshooting High CPU Utilization By Store.exe

 For additional information, please see the following articles in the Microsoft Knowledge Base:

 XADM: High Store.exe CPU Utilization During IS Maintenance

 XADM: Store Stops Responding with High CPU Usage

-Applies to Microsoft Exchange Server 4.0 Standard Edition Microsoft Exchange Server 5.0 Standard Edition Microsoft Exchange Server 5.5 Standard Edition
+Microsoft Exchange Server 4.0 Standard Edition, Microsoft Exchange Server 5.0 Standard Edition, Microsoft Exchange Server 5.5 Standard Edition

 Keywords: kbnosurvey kbarchive kbhowto KB172813